Use our Housing Code Checklist to make sure your apartment is up to code!

 Use the following resources to take action!

-- Contact Off Campus Student Services directly by phone, email or in 226 Curry Student Center.
+- Contact Off Campus Student Services directly by phone, email or visit us in 151 Speare Hall.

 - Call the Boston Office of Housing Stability to ask about your rights and Massachusetts tenant and landlord law.